 sustainable and your client's life-time-value high (LTV) to have a positive ROI in the long run.

 Your #1 priority: understanding your CAC and LTV

-Insight into your marketing performance - especially CAC and your customers' LTV - is key to knowing which customers, channels and approaches to focus on.
+Insight into your marketing performance - especially CAC and your customers' LTV - is key to knowing which customers, channels, and approaches to focus on.
 This data is your single biggest priority - but how can retailers survive these top data challenges?
 In order to reap the fruits from your data seeds, you have to make sure you tackle these five challenges full-frontal:

 - Knowing what data to capture

-- Understanding customer behaviour
+- Understanding customer behavior